Healthy Homes Assessment Rongotai

 Insulation requirements to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-Check out the complete details of the Healthy Homes insulation standard.
+Learn more about the Healthy Homes insulation standard.

 Rongotai Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection